Why you need magnesium for a good night's sleep

 Restore for sleep:

 Stress, impaired sleep, and magnesium deficiency are some of the reasons we came up with Restore.
-Restore contains 38% of your daily value of magnesium, in the magnesium glycinate form.
-This, along with other essential minerals, will help lull you into a better sleep at night due to magnesium’s crucial role in calming the stress response.
-We recommend taking it approximately 30 minutes before bed so those nagging, anxious thoughts are alleviated and you are able to enter into a deep rest.
+Restore contains 38% of your daily value of magnesium, in form of magnesium glycinate.
+This, along with l-theanine and other essential minerals, will help lull you into a better night's sleep.
+We recommend taking it approximately 30 minutes before bed.